hadialqattan/pycln/docs/CONTRIBUTING.md

 PRs to our project are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

-- Only contain changes related to an opened issue.
+- Only contain changes related to a certain issue/feature.
 - Add or edit our tests suite for fixed or changed functionality (if a test suite already exists).
 - Include documentation on our [README](README).

+_In case the problem was very clear, you can create a PR directly without opening an issue._

+## Technicalities

 In general, we follow the ["fork-and-pull"](https://github.com/susam/gitpr) Git
 workflow: